perlin-network/wavelet/site/docs/tech/graph.md

     * if transaction depth is lower or equal than root depth - such transaction cannot be selected as critical and should be deleted from critical index
     * if transaction is not critical for given difficulty - such transaction cannot be selected as critical and should be deleted from critical index
 2. Return found critical transaction or nil if its not found

+#### Transaction Seed
+Transaction [seed](https://github.com/perlin-network/wavelet/blob/master/tx.go#L55) its a value which is computed as [blake2b](https://en.wikipedia.org/wiki/BLAKE_(hash_function)#BLAKE2) 256 hash checksum from transaction sender id and all parent transaction ids.

+Transaction [seed length](https://github.com/perlin-network/wavelet/blob/master/tx.go#L56) is computed as a number of leading zero bits in transaction seed.

+#### Transaction Criticality
+Transaction is considered [critical](https://github.com/perlin-network/wavelet/blob/master/tx.go#L279) for given difficulty if its seed length is greater or equal to given difficulty.